-G1.2.
-Background

-1.2.1.
+G1.1.
+Overview

+- 1.1.1.
+In this Annex we describe how we used a financial model to calculate the revenue that NI Water needs to raise from customers (and subsidy).
+The annex also details our assumptions and the ratios that we use to determine whether the proposed price limits are consistent with financial sustainability for NI Water. - 1.1.2.
 We have a statutory duty to promote the interests of customers of NI Water's regulated business.
-One of the ways in which we do this is by ensuring that NI Water has sufficient funding to carry out its regulated (core) functions as a water and sewerage service undertaker in an efficient manner.

-1.2.2.
-NI Water's funding comes from two sources:

-- Revenue raised through charges to customers or subsidy, and - Borrowing (from government).
+One of the ways in which we do this is by ensuring that NI Water has sufficient funding to carry out its regulated (core) functions as a water and sewerage service undertaker in an efficient manner. - 1.1.3.
+NI Water's funding comes from two sources: - Revenue raised through charges to customers or subsidy and - Borrowing (from government). - 1.1.4.

-1.2.3.
 The revenue that is raised from customers is determined by the price limits that we set for NI Water.
 We use a financial model to calculate the price limits.
-The model therefore plays a key role for Price Control 2010, having an impact on:

-- Non domestic customers because it determines the limits on charges for water and sewerage services, - NI Water because it determines the level of funding available for the business to carry out its core functions; and, - Level of subsidy paid by the NI Executive. - 1.2.4.
-The financial model has two principal elements: - Calculation of the revenue that NI Water requires to carry out its core functions; and, - The tariff basket model, which relates the revenue collected from customers (currently non-domestic) to the tariffs they will pay.

-1.2.5.
-We have set a price limit for each of the three years covered by the Price Control 2010.

-1.2.6.
-Price limits are forward looking and therefore in setting price limits we have to make a number of assumptions.
+The model therefore plays a key role for Price Control 2010, having an impact on: - Non domestic customers because it determines the limits on charges for water and sewerage services, - NI Water because it determines the level of funding available for the business to carry out its core functions; and, - Level of subsidy paid by the NI Executive. - 1.1.5.
+The financial model has two principal elements: - Calculation of the revenue that NI Water requires to carry out its core functions; and. - The tariff basket model, which relates the revenue collected from customers (currently non-domestic) to the tariffs they will pay. - 1.1.6.
+We have set a price limit for each of the three years covered by the Price Control 2010 (PC10). - 1.1.7.
+Price limits are forward looking and therefore in setting price limits we have to make a number of assumptions. - 1.1.8.

-1.2.7.
 These assumptions concern both macroeconomic factors and factors that are specific to NI Water.

-1.2.8.
+1.1.9.
 One of the key considerations of our modelling is the financial sustainability of NI Water.
 We use a set of ratios to assess financial sustainability.
 These ratios are the same as those used by other regulators to assess the financial sustainability of other utilities.

-G1.3.
+G2.
 The Financial Model

-1.3.1.
-The model calculates the required price limits having taken account of the costs that NI Water is likely to incur.
+2.1.1.
+We developed a financial model to calculate the required price limits having taken account of the costs that NI Water is likely to incur.
 Constructed in Microsoft Excel©, the model consists of a series of linked spreadsheets.
 The model goes forward to March 2018.
-We have published the financial model (including input data) as part of our draft determination.
-We expect to publish an electronic version of the financial model together with a summary user manual for the final determination.
+We have published the financial model (including input data) as part of our final determination.
+We have in addition published an electronic version of the financial model together with a summary user manual for the final determination.

-G1.4.
-Development of the Model
+G2.2.
+Development of the Financial Model